rtic-rs/rfcs/text/0000-logger_support.md

 // ...
 ```

 The final implementation of the logging is very simple.
-Simply, based on the analysis, fill out the [`cortex-m-funnel`] macro as.
+Simply, based on the analysis, fill out the [`cortex-m-funnel`] macro.

+One thing we should be careful with is that the logger should be **external** to RTFM so it is easy to include in libraries.
+Just as the [`log`] crate is today.

+## Should the log be part of task definition?

+It is my view that it should not.
+We should follow the common design of [`log`] and [`cortex-m-funnel`], where the log macros can be added anywhere without propagating it down through the call tree.
+This is the key feature that makes it easy to use, just have RTFM provide the information to properly initialize the queues for the logger.

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this